pilotmoon/popclipweb/site/dev/snippets.md

 You can save a snippet to a plain text file with a `.popcliptxt` extension.
 When you double-click such a file in Finder, PopClip will load the snippet from the file and install it.
-When using this method:

-- There is no size limit on the snippet.
+There is no size limit on the snippet when installed by this method.
-- The unsigned extension warning may be shown.

 ## Further examples